Factoshi/Factom-FAQ/README.md

 ### What is Factom?

 Factom is an open-source, decentralised, public protocol that uses blockchain to establish data-integrity.
 Factom is a pure data blockchain: it offers a way to prove the existence and state of arbitrary data.
 Typical use case include proof-of-existence, tokenisation, and smart contracts.
-Factom has a [two-token system](https://github.com/Factoshi/Factom-FAQ#how-does-factoms-two-token-system-work) designed to ensure predictable fees.
+Factom has a [two-token system](https://github.com/Factoshi/Factom-FAQ#how-does-factoms-two-token-system-work) designed to ensure predictable fees that allows businesses to use the blockchain for a predictable cost without handling cryptocurrency.

 ### Is Factom a public of private blockchain?